sguzman/articles/README.md

 - [ ] Innovation ennervates more innovation by establishing as a platform speculative research for future researchers to scaffold off of
 - [ ] Using number of open math problems as the strength of current formalisms
 - [ ] Predicting the speculative turn of mathematics given competition from computer science that exclusively focuses on utility and function
+- [ ] Mathematics as an anti-normal science in the thomas kuhn sense